Aakash Repeater Courses

 Answer:

-Biopiracy is the use of bio-resources by MNCs and other organizations without authorization from the countries and people.
+Biopiracy is the use of bio-resources by MNCs and other organisations without authorisation from the countries and people.
 Some MNCs make some minor tweaks to get the patent on products or processes which have been under the domain of traditional knowledge of any country.
 By obtaining the patent, these companies get a license to exploit the worldwide market.
 This leaves the people (with traditional knowledge) at the losing end.
 Patent on turmeric by an American company is a good example of biopiracy.
 Turmeric has been used as an antiseptic in India for ages and hence is part of the traditional knowledge.

 Question:7